dbarton-uk/christmas-market/README.md

 The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is a yearly extravaganza, when the city of Bath is transformed into a veritable Winter Wonderland offering a selection of gift chalets for all your Christmas purchasing requirements.
 Or at least that's one perspective.
-For me, long in the tooth and a little bit grumpy, it's not quite so tempting.
+For me, long in the tooth and a little bit grumpy, it's not quite so evocative.
 A log jam of people shuffling between chalets with their Christmas spirit disappearing faster than the mince pies and hot toddy.
 When it comes to Christmas shopping, a high focus on efficiency is what is required!

 This mini project uses the Neo4j graph database to determine the optimum route through the Christmas Market, given